mucommander/mucommander/readme.txt

 - When an invalid destination was entered in a transfer dialog, the spinning dial icon would keep spinning.
 - Fixed an issue that would occur when creating directories whose extension match that of one of the supported archive formats (see ticket #360).
+- Fixed a bug that could prevent the deletion of S3 files to fail.

 Known issues:
 - Some translations may not be up-to-date.
 Refer to